practicalli/clojure/docs/coding-challenges/exercism/rna-transcription.md

 * T -> A
 * A -> U

-> #### Hint::Code for this solution on GitHub
+!!!
+HINT "Code for this solution on GitHub"
-> [practicalli/exercism-clojure-guides](https://github.com/practicalli/exercism-clojure-guides/) contains the design journal and solution to this exercise
+    [practicalli/exercism-clojure-guides](https://github.com/practicalli/exercism-clojure-guides/) contains the design journal and solution to this exercise

 ## Create the project

 Download the RNA transcription exercise using the exercism CLI tool

 ```bash